wikaweo/padelsite/README.md

 # padelsite

-Avalable testing cards to use are shown here: https://stripe.com/docs/testing
+Avalable testing creditcards to use are shown here: https://stripe.com/docs/testing